Have you ever considered spending Christmas in New Orleans??

 Brennan’s is a kid-friendly restaurant with an elaborate spread, which is where we will probably end up!
 Commander’s Palace is probably the most famous of réveillons, boasting seven courses!
 Finally, Seaworthy, a trendy oyster bar in the Central Business District, is the newest New Orleans restaurant since they just opened this year.

 “Quality wine is usually consumed at such dinners, often with champagne or similar sparkling wines as a conclusion,” says Wikipedia, as well.
-All the more reason, right?
+All the more reason to take part in this Creole tradition, right?

 Still not enough to get you in the holiday spirit?
 Try these other events: